 To get started, some basics are that iPlanner opened its doors in 2007 and has since assisted legions of small startups, business professionals and even multinational companies.
 But, and this is the honest truth, they’re software is super-basic.
 For some types, and we all know people who gravitate to this kind of well, data-environment, it’s great!
 For others though that are drawn to beautiful and presentation-ready plans…it’s hard to even look at.
+Let’s dive in.

 And yes, as you can imagine it’s not an issue to import financial data from other accounting tools and so forth.
 The simplicity of their design in some ways is very advantageous.
-Again, I’ve personally known people, both men and women, who thrive in this kind of html-style design, but is that you?

 Now, as you can see it’s spreadsheets all day with iPlanner.
 The very core basics people look for in business planning software are there, no doubt about it.